JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_09.md

 This by no means concludes our intention to publish work that focuses on the questions we've raised.
 If you've been taking your time to carefully consider your response, please go ahead and put it in writing and send it to _The Journal_.
 Just to give you something else to think about, here's one more question, this time from the following quote in Paper 4.

 > “_The infinite goodness of the Father is beyond the comprehension of the finite mind of time; hence must there always be afforded a contrast with comparative evil (not sin ) for the effective exhibition of all phases of relative goodness.
-Perfection of divine goodness can be discerned by mortal imperfection of insight only because it stands in contrastive association with relative imperfection in the relationships of time and matter in the motions of space._” ([UB 4:3.6](/en/The_Urantia_Book/4#p3_6))
+Perfection of divine goodness can be discerned by mortal imperfection of insight only because it stands in contrastive association with relative imperfection in the relationships of time and matter in the motions of space._” (<a id="a67_467"></a>[UB 4:3.6](/en/The_Urantia_Book/4#p3_6))

 _Question_